Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

+\paragraph{Slowly rotating Kerr scattering.} The massless zero-sector theorem on slowly rotating Kerr follows from the published scalar and Maxwell estimates cited above and the nonlinear transfer argument developed here.
+In nonzero electric Coulomb sectors this nonlinear construction is applied only after the charged scalar estimates \(\CElec^{(m)}_K(M,a,Q_e)\) have been supplied; the perturbative small-electric route through \(\RSLin^{(m)}_K(M,a)\) is recorded in Appendix~\ref{app:kerr-linear-interface-modules}.

+\paragraph{Schwarzschild model theorem.} The Schwarzschild part verifies the redshift, trapping-degenerate Morawetz, \(r^p\), radiation-field, and final-state estimates directly.
+It also gives the complete nonlinear model proof, including the massive Schwarzschild extension with the timelike asymptotic channel.

+\paragraph{Gauge-covariant scattering maps.} The nonlinear wave operators and scattering maps are constructed on the residual Lorenz-gauge quotient.
+They are tangent to the corresponding linear maps at the vacuum and, for real-analytic potentials, admit convergent Born expansions.

+\paragraph{Exclusions.} No large-electric or rapidly rotating charged Kerr theorem is stated.
+No massive rotating scattering theorem is stated outside the corresponding spectral scalar window.
+Those excluded cases require additional linear spectral analysis which is not used in the present paper.

-We emphasize that the detailed model potentials in Assumption~\ref{asumsiP} are included for concreteness.
-In the small-data regime, the estimates use only smoothness, gauge invariance, nonnegativity, and the vanishing of $P$ at the vacuum; see Remark~\ref{rem:potential-general}.
+The model potentials in Assumption~\ref{asumsiP} are included only for concreteness.
+In the small-data regime the estimates use only smoothness, gauge invariance, nonnegativity, and the vanishing of the nonlinear force beyond its linear mass part at the vacuum; see Remark~\ref{rem:potential-general}.